 Do not keep out-of-date or unwanted medicines.
 Take them to your local pharmacy which will dispose of them for you.

 If you have any questions about this medicine ask your pharmacist.

-- Manufacturer's PIL, Desitrend®; Desitin Pharma Ltd The electronic Medicines Compendium.
-Dated March 2014.
+Manufacturer's PIL, Desitrend® granule sachets; Desitin Pharma Ltd, The electronic Medicines Compendium.
+Dated December 2016.

 British National Formulary 74th Edition (Sep 2017); British Medical Association and Royal Pharmaceutical Society of Great Britain, London.

 Hello everyone its been a while since i last posted anything , but last night i had a seizure which didn't follow the usual pattern of symptoms .
 The seizure was violent with all limbs jerking...janet93405